Definition of Romanesque architecture

 Join MWU now and get access to America’s largest dictionary, with:

 - 300,000 words that aren't in our free dictionary

 Seen and Heard

-What made you look up Romanesque architecture?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up Romanesque architecture?
+Please tell us where you read or heard it (including the quote, if possible).